dotnet/AspNetCore.Docs/aspnetcore/tutorials/razor-pages/razor-pages-start.md

 The developer exception page provides helpful information on exceptions.
 Production apps should not be run in development mode because the developer exception page can leak sensitive information.

-The following highlighted code sets the exception endpoint to `/Error` and enables HSTS when the app is ***not*** running in development mode:
+The following highlighted code sets the exception endpoint to `/Error` and enables [HTTP Strict Transport Security Protocol (HSTS)](xref:security/enforcing-ssl#http-strict-transport-security-protocol-hsts) when the app is ***not*** running in development mode:

 [!code-csharp[](~/tutorials/razor-pages/razor-pages-start/sample/RazorPagesMovie60/Program1Snip.cs?name=snippet_env&highlight=6-99)]

 For example, the preceding code runs when the app is in production or test mode.
 For more information, see [Use multiple environments in ASP.NET Core](xref:fundamentals/environments).
-For more information on HSTS, see [HTTP Strict Transport Security Protocol](xref:security/enforcing-ssl#http-strict-transport-security-protocol-hsts)

 The following code enables various [Middleware](xref:fundamentals/middleware/index):